 The Norwegian capital is home to some of Europe's most exciting renewable energy companies – but staying there certainly isn't cheap.
-Find out more in our monthly guide to business cities.

 Norway has one of the highest GDPs per capita in the world, and the highest in Europe after Luxembourg.
 It is also has an expensive capital; Mercer ranks Oslo as the 20th most expensive city to live in the world.

 Oslo, set at the tip of Oslofjord which leads to the North and Baltic Seas, has always had a close business connections with the sea.
 Some 60 ships a day use the city's port and it handles 125,000 containers annually.
 The city is home to the world's largest ship and offshore classification society DNV GL.